zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Errors_details.rst

 -------------------------

 This error is a consequence of the heuristic memory allocations for buffers of the regular ReaxFF version.
-In ReaxFF simulation the lists of bonds and hydrogen bonds can change due to chemical reactions.
+In ReaxFF simulations, the lists of bonds and hydrogen bonds can change due to chemical reactions.
 The default approach, however, assumes that these changes are not very large, so it allocates buffers for the current system setup plus a safety margin.
-This can be adjusted with the :doc:`safezone, mincap, and minhbonds settings of pair style <pair_reaxff>`, but only to some extent.
+This can be adjusted with the :doc:`safezone, mincap, and minhbonds settings of the pair style <pair_reaxff>`, but only to some extent.
 When equilibrating a new system, or simulating a sparse system in parallel, this can be difficult to control and become wasteful.
 A simple workaround is often to break a simulation down in multiple chunks.
-A better approach, however, is to compile and use the KOKKOS package version of ReaxFF (you don't need a GPU for that, but can also compile it in serial or OpenMP mode), which uses are much more robust memory allocation approach.
+A better approach, however, is to compile and use the KOKKOS package version of ReaxFF (you do not need a GPU for that, but can also compile it in serial or OpenMP mode), which uses a more robust memory allocation approach.

 .. _err0019: